MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/install-reporting-services.md

 If you're creating the report server database on a separate database server, you need to change the service account for the report server to a credential recognized on the database server.

 By default, the report server uses the virtual service account.
-Attempting to create a database on a different server may lead to the following error during the **Applying connection rights** step:
+Attempting to create a database on a different server might lead to the following error during the **Applying connection rights** step:

 `System.Data.SqlClient.SqlException (0x80131904): Windows NT user or group '(null)' not found.
 Check the name again.`